-• A new generic drug becomes available.
+A new generic drug becomes available.
 Sometimes, a new generic drug comes on the market that works as well as a brand name drug on the Drug List now.
-When that happens, we may remove the brand name drug and add the new generic drug, but your cost for the new drug will stay the same or will be lower.
+When that happens, we may remove the brand name drug and add the new generic drug, but your cost for the new drug will stay the same.